 March 4, 1951 – Peter Haycock, guitar, vocals (Climax Blues Band), (d.
 2013)

-March 4, 1986 – Richard Manuel, best known as the pianist, regular lead singer, and occasional drummer of the Band, commits suicide by hanging.
+March 4, 1986 – Richard Manuel, best known as the pianist, regular lead singer, and occasional drummer of the Band, dies by suicide by hanging.
 He was 42.
 After kicking his drug and alcohol addiction, Manuel became despondent when manager and father figure Albert Grossman died, and returned to his addictions.
 Prior to his death, he had ingested cocaine and an entire bottle of Grand Marnier.
 In 1994, Manuel was posthumously inducted into the Rock and Roll Hall of Fame as a member of the Band.

 March 4, 2019 – Keith Flint, lead singer of Prodigy, dies by hanging at his home in North End, near Essex, England.
 He was 49.
 Flint was the co-writer of Prodigy’s two #1 songs “Firestarter” and “Breathe,” both released in 1996.
 He was also a pro motorcycle racer who owned a racing team called Team Traction Control.